Stork (pharaoh)

-Stork was an ancient Egyptian ruler (pharaoh) from the pre-dynastic period of Egypt.
-Most modern scholars doubt that he ever existed.
+Stork may have been an ancient Egyptian ruler (pharaoh) from the pre-dynastic period of Egypt.
+Most modern scholars, however, doubt that he ever existed.

-Very little is known of his rule due to a paucity of archeological evidence and a lack of written records.
+Very little is known of his rule due to a scarcity of archeological evidence and a lack of written records.
 The dates and geographic extent of his rule are not known.
 His actual name is unknown though he used the stork hieroglyph to denote himself.